Skip to content

 Is Raritan Valley Community College Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Raritan Valley Community College earn a median of $48,145, roughly in line with national averages for graduates.
+Ten years out, alumni of Raritan Valley Community College earn a median of $48,145, roughly in line with the national average for college graduates.

 $39,229